Generalized Decidability via Brouwer Trees: Reduction to Limit Ordinals

 As we do not use an explicit notion of algorithm but work with an abstract definition of $\alpha$-decidability, and the complexity of a function is not an internal property of type theory, it is unsurprising that the framework cannot separate $1$-decidable from $n$-decidable propositions, for any positive natural number $n$.
 We generalize this observation and show that we cannot distinguish between ${(\alpha+1)}$\nobreakdash-decidability and $(\alpha + \omega)$-decidability; in other words, we do not lose anything if we restrict ourselves to $\lambda$-decidability for limit ordinals $\lambda$.

-\begin{lemma}[\flink{Lemma-4-1}] Let $P$ be a proposition and $\alpha$ be an ordinal.
+\begin{lemma}[\flink{Lemma-12}] Let $P$ be a proposition and $\alpha$ be an ordinal.
 Then, $P$ is $(\alpha + 1)$-decidable if and only if it is $(\alpha + 2)$-decidable. \end{lemma} \begin{proof} By definition, the goal is to prove:

-Both directions from left to right and from right to left can be shown with the same strategy.
+The implications in both directions can be shown with the same strategy.
 We only sketch the latter.
-Assume $P$ is $(\alpha +2)$-decidable.
-As we are proving a proposition, we can assume that we are given $v$, and it suffices to consider the cases that $v$ is zero, a successor, or a limit.
-The first is trivial; in the second, if $v = v' + 1$, we choose $u$ to be $v'$ and have $\alpha + 2 \leq v \leftrightarrow \alpha + 1 \leq v'$ by \cref{lem:recall-basic-Brw-properties}\cref{lem:suc-mono-inv}; and, if $v$ is a limit, we choose $u$ to be $v$ and apply \cref{lem:recall-basic-Brw-properties}\cref{lem:lim-under-suc}. \end{proof}
+As we are proving a proposition, we can assume that we are given an explicit witness $v$ that $P$ is $(\alpha +2)$-decidable, and it suffices to consider the cases that $v$ is zero, a~successor, or a limit.
+The first is trivial; in the second, if $v = v' + 1$, we choose $u$ to be $v'$ and have $\alpha + 2 \leq v \longleftrightarrow \alpha + 1 \leq v'$ by \cref{lem:recall-basic-Brw-properties}\cref{lem:suc-mono-inv}.
+If $v$ is a limit, we choose $u$ to be $v$ and apply \cref{lem:recall-basic-Brw-properties}\cref{lem:lim-under-suc}. \end{proof}

 By a straightforward induction, we have: